mehdi-farsi/CPP_rss_reader/README.md

 ###Thanks a lot for your passage on my page.###

-BTW, you can find me on LinkedIn: cn.linkedin.com/pub/mehdi-farsi/48/ba9/336/en
+BTW, you can find me on my LinkedIn (http://cn.linkedin.com/pub/mehdi-farsi/48/ba9/336/en, Profile).